We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 While all hydroponic systems supply plant roots with water and nutrients, the method varies.
 There are six common types of hydroponic systems, all with unique strong points, but some are better suited to commercial settings than DIY home settings.

 - Wicking: Also known as “passive hydroponics,” wicking uses an absorbent material, such as a natural fiber rope, to draw water from a reservoir to the plant’s roots.
 Wicking can be as simple as putting a plant in a soilless growing medium, such as perlite, and running a short piece of rope from the growing medium to water.
-These types of hydroponic systems are well suited for small plants, such as sprouts and microgreens.
+These types of hydroponic systems are similar to the Kratky method and well suited for small plants, such as sprouts and microgreens.

 - Deep water culture: Often found in all-inclusive consumer hydroponic systems, deep water culture (DWC) involves growing plants in small containers.
 These are sometimes called pods, although different brands may have different names for them.
 Typically made of plastic, where the plants’ roots spread through the water in a reservoir, a DWC system features a small pump for circulating nutrients and adding oxygen to the water.

 - Ebb and flow: Also called a “flood-and-drain” system, the ebb-and-flow method involves a small pump that circulates water, flooding plant roots with nutrient-rich water and then draining.
 By exposing the roots to water and nutrients every few hours, the plants receive all the nutrients they need.
 In some ebb-and-flow systems, the plant roots will sit in water collected in small reservoirs around the pods.
 However, in others, the plant roots don’t sit in water between waterings.
-Ebb-and-flow systems are ideal for water conservation, as the system recirculates the water in the reservoir, eliminating the need for fresh water for every watering.
+Ebb-and-flow systems are ideal for water conservation, as the system recirculates the water in the reservoir, eliminating the need to provide new freshwater at every watering.

 - Aeroponic: Rather than suspending plant roots in water, in an aeroponic system, the roots sit above the water level, and a mister sprays the roots with nutrient-rich water.
 Aeroponic systems aren’t quite as popular as DWC for home systems, but a few models are available.